Yahoo France Recherche Web

 As the largest state, New York again supplied the most resources during World War II.
 New York manufactured 11 percent of total United States military armaments produced during the war and suffered 31,215 casualties.
 The war affected the state both socially and economically.
 For example, to overcome discriminatory labor practices, Governor Herbert ...

-5. New York, sometimes called New York State, is a state in the Northeastern United States.
+6. New York, also called New York State, is a state in the Northeastern United States.
 One of the Mid-Atlantic states, it borders the Atlantic Ocean, New England, Canada and the Great Lakes.
 With almost 19.6 million residents, it is the fourth-most populous state in the United States and eighth-most densely populated as of 2023.